 Provided that the existing consumers/generators shall continue to pay the applicable charges as specified in their respective agreements.

-Provided further that RE open access for the subsequent period in respect of such consumer/generator shall be governed by provisions of this Regulation, including any renewal after the completion of the initial period of existing agreements.
+Provided that Green Energy open access for the period after the expiry of the existing agreement period in respect of such consumer/generator shall be governed by the provisions of this Regulation.